lokeshvelayudham/corider_assignment/README.md

-3. Install & Setup MongoDb Databsae using **homebrew** install MongoDb community in the local
+3. Install & Setup MongoDb Databsae using **homebrew** -install MongoDb community in the local
          ```brew install mongodb-community@6.0```
-      To Start mongoDb server
+      -To Start mongoDb server
           ```brew services start mongodb-community@6.0```
-      After starting the server open a new terminal
+      -After starting the server open a new terminal
           ```mongo```
           ```use Collection```
           ```db.createCollection("users")```
-          To insert the data into the db
+    -To insert the data into the db
         ```db.users.insert({
             "name": "John Doe",
             "email": "john@example.com",